BypassedChickenFakeAccount/adofaiMacMods/README.md

+Keep in mind some commands have a space after they finish (like steps 4-6).
+THE SPACE IS IMPORTANT AND SO IS CAPITALISATION AND OTHER SHIT CODING IS SPECIFIC

 HOW TO INSTALL

 Step 1: Go to Steam and right click on ADOFAI in the game libraries and click properties -> browse game files to access the games files (folder shown in video)